Published on 14-Apr-2022

 2. Depth Limitations

+The depth to which eddy current testing can penetrate and effectively detect flaws is limited.
 Deeper defects may go undetected, necessitating supplementary NDT Testing Methods for comprehensive evaluation.

 3. Surface Condition Influence

 Surface conditions, such as roughness or curvature, can impact the accuracy of ECT results.
+Proper preparation and calibration are crucial to account for these variations.

 4. Skilled Operator Requirements

-Interpreting Eddy Current Testing results demands a certain level of expertise.
+Interpreting eddy current testing results demands a certain level of expertise.
 Skilled operators are required to assess the data accurately, minimising the risk of misinterpretation.

 5. Complex Data Analysis